tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/存储类型/智能分层存储简介_intl_en.md

  - When objects are stored in the frequent access tier, STANDARD storage usage fees are charged.
  - When objects are stored in the infrequent access tier, STANDARD_IA storage usage fees are charged.
 >?
 >- STANDARD and STANDARD_IA storage usage fees vary by region.
-For details about their pricing, please see [Product Pricing](https://intl.cloud.tencent.com/pricing/cos).
+For details about their pricing, see [Product Pricing](https://intl.cloud.tencent.com/pricing/cos).
 >- Request fees and traffic fees are also incurred during object upload and download.
-For the billing examples, please see [Traffic Fee Billing Example](https://intl.cloud.tencent.com/document/product/436/33776) and [Request Fee Billing Example](https://intl.cloud.tencent.com/document/product/436/40100).
+For the billing examples, see [Traffic Fee Billing Example](https://intl.cloud.tencent.com/document/product/436/33776) and [Request Fee Billing Example](https://intl.cloud.tencent.com/document/product/436/40100).
 >
 2. INTELLIGENT TIERING object monitoring fees are charged based on the number of objects stored.
 0.025 USD is charged per 10,000 monitored objects per month.